Jane Eyre (1943 film): Development under David O. Selznick

 David O. Selznick hired John Houseman in February 1941 while Houseman was directing Philip Barry's play Liberty Bell.
 Houseman's first assignment for the producer would be writing the script to Jane Eyre.

 Houseman later said "I foolishly believed I would then produce the film because Selznick had just made Gone with the Wind and Rebecca and I believed he was going to take a rest from producing for a while and let me do the producing for his studio.
 This was one of the reasons I went to work for him.
 But I didn't know David Selznick!
 It was absolutely out of the question that he would dream of letting anybody else do anything."

 Houseman says he started work on the screenplay during rehearsals for the Mercury Theatre's Broadway production of Native Son.
 Robert Stevenson, a British director Selznick had under contract, was sent to New York City to work with him.

 After the play's March 24 premiere, Houseman and Stevenson flew to the West Coast and completed the screenplay over the next five weeks.
 According to Houseman, Stevenson did most of the work.
-"We finished it and presented it to our leader, only to discover that he had not the slightest intention of producing it," Houseman wrote.
+"We finished it and presented it to our leader, only to discover that he had not the slightest intention of producing it", Houseman wrote.

 Aldous Huxley also contributed to the screenplay, rendering the character of Mrs. Rochester unseen—assuring that she would be more menacing, and circumventing British censorship regulations on the depiction of madness.
 Other contributors to the script include DeWitt Bodeen and playwright Keith Winter.

 Houseman—who had nothing to do with producing the final film— said that he was unhappy when he saw the movie, and asked for his name to be removed.
 His credit stayed.

 Under 20th Century Fox

-Selznick executive Daniel O'Shea began to offer the production as a package that included the services of Stevenson as director, Joan Fontaine as star, architect William Pereira as production designer and George Barnes as cinematographer.
-The price was so "fabulous", Houseman wrote, that it took a year to find a buyer.
+Selznick executive Daniel O'Shea began to offer the production as a package, mandating the services of director Stevenson, star Joan Fontaine, architect William Pereira as production designer, and cinematographer George Barnes for it to go into production.
+The price was so "fabulous", according to Houseman, that it took a year to find a buyer.

 In the midst of the war boom in November 1942, Selznick finally sold the package to William Goetz at 20th Century Fox, which Goetz was running in the absence of Darryl F. Zanuck.

-It was part of an overall deal where Selznick sold the rights to several projects - and talent he had attached.
-Other film projects included The Key to the Kingdom and Claudia, and talent contracts with Stevenson, Alfred Hitchcock, Dorothy McGuire, George Barnes, Stanley Cortez, Gene Kelly, Alan Marshall, Ingrid Bergman and Joan Fontaine.
-Of all the projects, Jane Eyre was the one closest to being realised, but Selznick had been frustrated by his ability to get the right leading man.
+It was an ambitious overall deal where Selznick sold the rights to several projects – and talent contracted to him he attached.
+Other film projects included The Keys of the Kingdom, and Claudia, as well as talent contracts with Stevenson, Alfred Hitchcock, Dorothy McGuire, George Barnes, Stanley Cortez, Gene Kelly, Alan Marshal, Ingrid Bergman, and Joan Fontaine.
+Of the projects sold, Jane Eyre was closest to being realised, but Selznick had been frustrated by his inability to get the right leading man.